kornsour/python-microblog/README.md

 ## Starting the App

-Run `flask run` to start the app once the container is up and running.
+Start the app inside the devcontainer: `flask run`

 ## Heroku Deployment